Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 17. Travel suitcase

-19. A beautiful cane with a head made from a roe deer leg.
+19. A beautiful cane with a head made from a roe deer’s leg.

-22. Telephone of the beginning of the last century
+22. Telephone from the beginning of the last century

-23. Guide to the Crimea.
+23. Guide to Crimea.
 On the topic of the day, so to speak :).